 Porto to Algarve, Portugal

-Portugal is a stunning coastal haven for backpackers.
+Portugal is a stunning coastal haven for backpackers with beautiful beaches and fascinating sea caves.
 Most fly down and begin their trek at Porto, making your way leisurely to the Algarve, at the southernmost tip of Portugal on the border of Spain.
 The walk is fairly easy; in fact, you can take advantage of the stellar public transport system and stop along the coast for wine tours, gorgeous scenery, lively festivals, delicious seafood, and friendly locals.

 If you’re traveling on a backpacker’s budget, but want to sunbathe, dine, drink, and explore like royalty, then a trip to Bali, Indonesia is within reach.
 Not only are the golden beaches stunning, the accommodations and food are super cheap.
 However, the laid back surfers, other backpackers, and jubilant monkeys you’ll have for company during your journey will be priceless.